syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/web-services/java.md

 ## Restrict editing

-The following code computes HASH for the specified password and sends the generated HASH to client for protecting the Word document in DocumentEditor.
+This Web API generates hash from the specified password and salt value which is required for restrict editing functionality of Document Editor component.

+The following example code illustrates how to write a Web API for restrict editing.

 ```java
     @CrossOrigin(origins = "*", allowedHeaders = "*")